Fifth Annual Fox River Summit 2017

 THE ILLINOIS FOX RIVER GROUP - 2017 UPDATE

 Municipal wastewater treatment facilities are potentially facing “brick and mortar” costs over a twenty year period of more than $200,000,000.
 The founding members of the Illinois Fox River Group believe that prior to making investments of this magnitude they had an obligation to their communities to make sure the expenditure is necessary based on the current conditions in the Fox River.
 Founding members include Burlington, Western Racine County Sewerage District, East Troy, Town of Norway Sanitary District, Eagle Lake Sanitary District and Town of Lyons Sanitary District 2.

-Jim is the Research Director at MFAI.
-His research focus is on the role of cover crops in soil quality and nutrient management and works to develop best management practices and document the economic impact of cover crops to increase farmer adoption.
-He is a Certified Professional Agronomist, Certified Crop Advisor and previously served as a UW-Extension Educator in Rock County.
-He also farms near Troy Center in the Mukwonago River Watershed using cover crops in a 100% no-till system.
+Nick's research focus is on the role of cover crops in soil quality and nutrient management and works to develop best management practices and document the economic impact of cover crops to increase farmer adoption.

 EMPLOYING SOCIAL MARKETING AND CREATING CONNECTIONS TO IMPROVE SHORELAND HEALTH

 Nancy Turyk has worked as a Water Resource Scientist in the Center for Watershed Science and Education at UW-Stevens Point since 2001.
 She assists communities and lake/river stewardship groups with science-based solutions to water resource issues.
 University students and citizen scientists are frequently involved with her research and community-based planning.